ooni/backend-documentation/backend_documentation.md

 ![chart](images/msm_drop_investigation_4.png)

+To update the previous Python snippet to group measurements by a different field, change `software_version` into the new column name.
+For example use `probe_cc` to show a chart with a breakdown by probe country name.
+You should change `software_version` once in each SELECT part, then in the last two `GROUP BY`, and finally in the `color` line at the bottom.

+We did such change to confirm that all countries were impacted in the same way.
+(The output is not included here as not remarkable)

+Also, `mark_line` on the bottom line is used to create line charts.
+Switch it to `mark_area` to generate *stacked* area charts.
+See the previous two charts as examples.

-We implemented a change to the API to improve logging the list of tests returned at check-in: https://github.com/ooni/backend/pull/781 and reviewed monitored the logs using `sudo journalctl -f -u ooni-api`.
+We implemented a change to the API to improve logging the list of tests returned at check-in: <https://github.com/ooni/backend/pull/781>
+and reviewed monitored the logs using `sudo journalctl -f -u ooni-api`.

 The output showed that the API is very often returning 100 URLs to probes.